-The Methodist Heart Institute Aortic Center offers serves all of South Texas by providing patients treatment plans from critical to advanced therapy measures to those who have been diagnosed with an aortic aneurysm to reduce the need for surgery.
+The Methodist Heart and Lung Institute Aortic Center offers serves all of South Texas by providing patients treatment plans from critical to advanced therapy measures to those who have been diagnosed with an aortic aneurysm to reduce the need for surgery.

 What to expect

 Each patient will have a specific treatment plan provided based upon their stage of aneurysm and their medical history.
 It will take on average about two to three months to achieve full recovery after undergoing ascending aortic aneurysm/dissection or arch surgery.
 Your surgeon will advise you to plan to be away from work for six to eight weeks with some post-operative restrictions for activities.
 We encourage participation in a cardiac rehabilitation program during your recovery period.
 Arrangements can be made for these services prior to your discharge home.